kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 ### The thirty, sixty, ninety right triangle

-Archimedes applied the same principle "of starting from the known" to initiate his algorithm using a _regular hexagon_, which is a mosaic of six juxtaposed equilateral triangles.
+Archimedes applied the principle "of starting from the known" to initiate his algorithm using a _regular hexagon_, which is a mosaic of six juxtaposed equilateral triangles.
 We know from symmetry that each angle of an equilateral triangle is $60°$.
 When an equilateral triangle is bisected, we get two right-angled triangles with angles of thirty and sixty degrees, as shown in [@fig:thirty-sixty].

 ![This right-angled, obtained by bisecting an equilateral triangle, must be familiar to all school students.
 These lengths---obtainable from symmetry and the theorem of Pythagoras---allowed Archimedes to start off his process for estimating $\pi$.]({attach}images/thirty-sixty.svg){#fig:thirty-sixty width=40% .modal-target}